ubdsgroup/eas503-ub/source/index.rst

 .. note::

-   We will use UBLearns to distribute grades and as a repository for the recorded classroom lectures.
+   We will use UBLearns to distribute grades.

-Course Texts
+Course Texts (Optional)
 ---------------
 * Python Programming: An Introduction to Computer Science, Zelle [ISBN-10: 1590280288]
 * Hector Garcia-Molina, Jeffrey D. Ullman, Jennifer D. Widom, Database Systems: The Complete Book